solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/README.md

 <img src="../../assets/diagram.svg" alt="FPS design architecture" class="gitbook-drawing">

 The diagram illustrates the architecture of the Forge Proposal Simulator.
-It is composed of various components that interact with each other to simulate, execute and test governance proposals.
+It is composed of various components that interact with each other to simulate, execute, and test governance proposals.

 ## Proposal Generic Contract

-At its core, the FPS features a [Proposal.sol](../../../src/proposals/Proposal.sol) This contract defines [functions](proposal-functions.md) that can be overridden to adapt to specific governance architectures.
-The `run` function serves as the entry point to execute a proposal using `forge script`.
+At its core, the FPS features a [Proposal.sol](../../../src/proposals/Proposal.sol) contract that defines [functions](proposal-functions.md) that can be overridden to adapt to specific governance architectures.
+The `run` function serves as the entry point to execute a proposal using the `forge script`.

 ## Governance Specific Contracts

-FPS supports different Governance types (e.g., Timelock, Multisig, Governor Bravo, Governor OZ), through proposal contracts types inheriting from [Proposal.sol](../../../src/proposals/Proposal.sol), customizing their functions to unique governance requirements.
+FPS supports different Governance types (e.g., Timelock, Multisig, Governor Bravo, Governor OZ) through proposal contract types inheriting from [Proposal.sol](../../../src/proposals/Proposal.sol), customizing their functions to unique governance requirements.
 New proposal types can be included to support different governance contracts.

 ## Proposal Specific Contract